Legyver/fenxlib-tuktukfx/README.md

 ### ApplicationOptions
 Base fenxlib hook for
  * Where to load your settings from (Here, "${user.home}/.appDir")
- * Conversion to for the Map to your config
+ * Conversion to convert the settings Map to your config POJO
  * JavaFX primary stage
  * UIModel